Possessive Pronouns – Guide, Examples & Practice

 Gender-neutral

 Another important gender-neutral pronoun to mention is whose, which queries ownership and is used universally across context without implying any gender.
-Not only does it function as a possessive form of the pronoun who, it also functions as a determiner, describing a person or thing through more information, and as an interrogative pronoun.
+Not only does it function as a possessive form of the pronoun who, but it also functions as a determiner, describing a person or thing through more information, and as an interrogative pronoun.
 Thus, it can function as a stand-in for a singular noun, like a pronoun, but it can also describe ownership of a noun, like an adjective.
 Here are a couple of examples of how to use “whose.”

 Examples